dendibakh/perf-book/chapters/10-Optimizing-Branch-Prediction/10-4 Questions-Exercises.md

 **Coding exercise**: write a microbenchmark that will experience 50% misprediction rate or get as close as possible.
 Your goal is to write a code in which half of all branch instructions are mispredicted.
 That is not as simple as you may think.
 Some hints and ideas:
 - Branch misprediction rate is measured as `BR_MISP_RETIRED.ALL_BRANCHES / BR_INST_RETIRED.ALL_BRANCHES`.
 - If you're coding in C++, you can use 1) google benchmark similar to perf-ninja, or 2) write a regular console program and collect CPU counters with Linux `perf`, or 3) integrate libpfm into the microbenchmark (see [@sec:MarkerAPI]).
 - There is no need to invent some complicated algorithm.
-A simple approach would be to generate a pseudo-random number in the range [0;100) and check if it is less than 50.
+A simple approach would be to generate a pseudo-random number in the range `[0;100)` and check if it is less than 50.
 Random numbers can be pregenerated ahead of time.
-- Keep in mind that modern CPUs can remember long (but limited) sequences of branch outcomes.
+- Keep in mind that modern CPUs can remember long (but still limited) sequences of branch outcomes.